 Product Life Cycle

-Materials selection and management is a core tenant of a circular economy perspective.
-We manufacture many of our products’ components from a variety of materials including steel, copper and aluminum.
-We work closely with suppliers to ensure they share our commitment to sustainability, including reducing packaging, shipping costs and related emissions.
+Material inputs play an important role in determining a product’s sustainability and circularity.
+Our products contain components from a variety of materials including steel, copper, aluminum and plastic composites.
+We collaborate with suppliers to drive partnerships on sustainability, including reducing packaging waste, shipping costs and related emissions.
 Read more about our commitment to supply chain transparency.
 For more information about our materials management strategy, refer to our Form 10-K.

-Our packaging engineers are working on innovative and efficient solutions for packaging finished goods and parts.
-We have a returnable packaging program at 14 North American manufacturing sites to reduce more than 2,500 pounds of solid waste produced from packaging annually.
-To reduce waste in our supply chain, we developed packaging guidelines for our suppliers that aim to decrease use of hazardous substances, reduce waste and emissions and increase reuse and recycling of materials.
+Our packaging engineers innovate efficient solutions and partnerships for packaging finished goods and parts.
+We have a returnable packaging program at 9 North American manufacturing sites to reduce more than 2,000 metric tons from packaging annually.
+We reduce waste in our supply chain with packaging guidelines for our suppliers that decrease use of hazardous substances, reduce waste and emissions and increase reuse and recycling of materials.
 Preferred packaging systems are returnable, reusable or recyclable.